 Cool down with these frosty frozen desserts from Cabot!

 Nothing says “summer” like refreshing frozen desserts and snacks.
-And when these tasty treats are made with fresh, wholesome ingredients, you can feel good about serving them to friends and family – any time.Try your hand at #homemade #froyo with these great tips from @candacekaru and @cabotcheese Click To Tweet
+And when these tasty treats are made with fresh, wholesome ingredients, you can feel good about serving them to friends and family – any time.Try your hand at #homemade #froyo with these great tips from @cabotcheese Click To Tweet

 We’ve gathered some of the best frozen dessert recipes from the Cabot kitchens – ice cold treats that you will want to make and serve throughout the dog days ahead.
 These yogurt popsicle, icebox cake and pie, and frozen yogurt recipes make the perfect summer desserts.